Elizabeth Waters Memorial Travel Scholarship

 The legacy of Professor Waters’ work will continue to support others to make evidence-based decisions to promote health and wellbeing in Australia and internationally.
 Her intellect and vision brought people and science together, and has created lasting programs of work that benefit the health and wellbeing of children and their families into the future.

 - About the Program

 The Jack Brockhoff Child Health and Wellbeing Program is situated in the Centre for Health Equity, Melbourne School of Population and Global Health and comprises a multi-disciplinary team of leading public health researchers.
-The team is led by the Director, Associate Professor Lisa Gibbs and Associate Directors Dr Elise Davis and Dr Rebecca Armstrong.
-The Program also comprises the research group Public Health Insight, which generates and reviews evidence for effective interventions in public health.
+The team is led by the Director, Professor Lisa Gibbs and Associate Directors Associate Professor Eva Alisic and Dr Karen Block.

 Situated in the Melbourne School of Population and Global Health, the program collaborates extensively across the University of Melbourne, Victoria, Australia and internationally.
 The program embraces a model of strong inter-sectoral policy-research partnerships, which have been formed with a wide variety of sectors and disciplines, including: government, education, community health, dental health, disability, emergency management, social welfare and childcare.
 We also collaborate with other research organisations in Australia, India, UK, Germany, Austria, Switzerland, Japan, New Zealand, France, the US and Canada.